krzkaczor/Chess.ai.js/README.md

 Chess.ai.js
 ===========
 `Chess.ai.js` is AI crafted for playing chess.
-It uses minmax and alphabeta algorithms and can be easily tweaked to play other games (ex. checkers etc.).
+It uses minmax and alphabeta algorithms and can be easily tweaked to play other games (ex. checkers).

 Example
 -------